 Temperature already plays an important role during the picking process and in the potential for creating physiological disorders.
-Measurements made on cherries, picked into lug boxes in the United States, showed that if fruit was stored in the sun, pulp temperatures at the top of a lug could reach 38°C (with an air temperature of 27°C) while fruit at the bottom of the lug were at 16°C. However if fruit were stored in the shade, the maximum temperature reached was 24°C (Kader et al 1985).
-Avocado fruit should reach the packhouse within two of hours of picking.
+Measurements made on cherries, picked into lug boxes in the United States, showed that if fruit was stored in the sun, pulp temperatures at the top of a lug could reach 38°C (with an air temperature of 27°C) while fruit at the bottom of the lug were at 16°C. However, if fruit were stored in the shade, the maximum temperature reached was 24°C (Kader et al., 1985).
+Fruit should reach the packhouse within two hours of picking.

-Although Darvas (1982) reported an increase in fungal stem end rot induced by a Dothiorella and Colletotrichum complex when fruit were harvested wet, this was not confirmed in later studies by Duvenhage (1993).
-However the latter author found that wet picked Fuerte fruit had a significantly higher incidence of black cold damage during early picking, which may also be ascribed to the low storage temperature of 5,5°C. Lenticel damage of wet picked Fuerte fruit was also significantly higher during early picking when compared to dry picked fruit.
+Although Darvas (1982) reported an increase in stem-end rot induced by Dothiorella and Colletotrichum complex when fruit were harvested wet, this was not confirmed in later studies by Duvenhage (1993).
+However, the latter author found that wet picked Fuerte fruit had a significantly higher incidence of black cold damage during early picking, which may be ascribed to the low storage temperature of 5.5°C. Lenticel damage of wet picked Fuerte fruit was also significantly higher during early picking when compared to dry picked fruit.
 In general the incidence of lenticel damage was high for all fruit early in the season.
 Although pulp spot incidence in the trials was significantly higher for wet picked Fuerte fruit than for dry fruit, it occurred at an extremely low level and could not be considered a commercial problem.
+No significant difference occurred in the total percentage of clean fruit, when fruit was picked either wet or dry.